 Consider These Prices

-To help you figure out how much you might spend on your cruise vacation, I have the prices of common extra charges found on Carnival Caribbean cruises
+To help you figure out how much you will spend on your cruise vacation, I have the prices of common extra charges found on Carnival Caribbean cruises listed in this article.

 Carnival Liquor Drinks: $8 and up